Apollo99-Games/AR-Racer/README.md

 https://github.com/Apollo99-Games/AR-Racer/assets/163193765/9fb4db4e-1582-49c9-9568-dd87ba5d7f5a

 The final project was going to have arcade mode where cars would fight each other, but time constraints exist.
 Here, the black car shoots the blue and orange one with lasers.
-The orange one survives as it was able to activate its shields
+The orange one survives as it was able to activate its shields.

 https://github.com/Apollo99-Games/AR-Racer/assets/163193765/2c729fc8-bc3a-4ce0-a1e2-351811188f02